amaea molecularly imprinted polymers (MIPs)

 1. Target molecules identified

-The unwanted compound impacting wine sensory is identified as a template for imprinting.
+The unwanted molecular compounds impacting wine sensory are identified as a template for imprinting.

 amaea MIP imprinted